 This chapter also gives information about the use of pesticides, oxygen analysis and gas detection equipment, stowage and securing and the use of Material Safety Data Sheets (MSDS)

-Later amendments in 2015 incorporates the weighing of all packages and cargo items, including the mass of pallets, dunnage and other securing material.
+Later amendments in 2015 incorporated the weighing of all packages and cargo items, including the mass of pallets, dunnage, and other securing material.

 More importantly, Chapter VI, Regulation 2.6 states that: